Hoda Muthana: Time in ISIS

-In December 2014, Muthana married Suhan Rahman, an Australian jihadist who went by the name Abu Jihad Al-Australi.
+In December 2014, Muthana married Suhan Rahman, an Australian ISIS fighter who went by the name Abu Jihad Al-Australi.
 On Twitter, she advocated for terror attacks against civilians in the United States and encouraged more residents to travel to ISIS-controlled territory and support the caliphate.
 The Guardian reported that Muthana claimed that her Twitter account was hacked by others.
 In an interview with ABC News on February 19, 2019, when she was asked about a tweet in which she called for the murder of Americans at Veterans and Memorial Day parades, Muthana replied "I can't even believe I thought of that."

 Muthana's husband, Rahman, was killed in Syria in March 2015.
-She then married a Tunisian fighter and gave birth to a son.
+She then married a Tunisian ISIS fighter and gave birth to a son.
 Muthana stated that she began to question her allegiance to the caliphate around this time.
 Her second husband was killed fighting in Mosul in 2017, and she fled from Raqqa to Mayadin to Hajin and finally to Shafa in eastern Syria.
 She married and divorced a third man around this time.
-Muthana befriended Kimberly Gwen Polman, a dual Canadian-U.S. citizen, when the jihadi enclave had shrunk to just a few square miles.
+Muthana befriended Kimberly Gwen Polman, a dual Canadian-U.S. citizen, when the ISIS enclave had shrunk to just a few square miles.
 Food was so scarce that they were reduced to boiling grass for nourishment.
 They agreed to try to escape the enclave, although Polman said that her first attempt to defect had led to her being imprisoned, tortured and raped.
 Muthana escaped from Shafa and surrendered to American troops on January 10, 2019.
 Both Muthana and Polman were placed in the Al-Hawl refugee camp in Syria.
-The pair have expressed their desire to return to the United States.
+Muthana expressed their desire to return to the United States.

 BuzzFeed conducted an interview with Muthana, her father, and a friend in 2015.
 They reported that after her father gave her a cell phone, she created a Twitter account her parents were not aware of, which eventually gained thousands of followers.
 The friend they interviewed said she may have been one of the only people who knew her in both real life and through Twitter.
 Buzzfeed respected her friend's desire to remain anonymous.
 She said that there was a gulf between Muthana's real world self and the more radical persona she adopted on Twitter, offering as an example that Muthana claimed she had worn modest jilbābs and abayas since eighth grade, when she had only adopted modest dress recently.

-In an interview with The New York Times, Muthana described how newly arrived female sympathizers like her were made to surrender their cell phones, and confined to a locked barracks, where they were held available as potential brides for jihadi fighters.
+In an interview with The New York Times, Muthana described how newly arrived female sympathizers like her were made to surrender their cell phones, and confined to locked barracks, where they were held available as potential brides for ISIS fighters.